Man who directed weekly shipments of heroin to Richmond area sentenced to 4.5 years

-A Houston man who authorities said directed shipments of 20 to 30 kilos of heroin a week into the Richmond area and played a key role in an international, multi-state drug conspiracy tied to a Mexican drug trafficking cartel was sentenced in federal court Wednesday to 4 1/2 years in prison.
+A Houston man who authorities said directed shipments of 20-30 kilos of heroin a week into the Richmond area and played a key role in an international, multi-state drug conspiracy tied to a Mexican drug trafficking cartel was sentenced in federal court Wednesday to 4 1/2 years in prison.

 Hector Ruiz, 30, “was trusted by leaders of various drug trafficking organizations with procuring drugs, paying for drugs and transferring the proceeds for the sale of drugs throughout the United States and internationally,” Assistant U.S. Attorney Stephen Anthony wrote in a sentencing memorandum for the government.